Elephant (2003 film): Plot

-The majority of the film is spent following several high school students going about their daily lives just before a school shooting.
-In addition to John, who struggles with controlling his alcoholic father, photography student Elias builds a portfolio of other students.
-Outcast Michelle struggles with her body issues and assists in the library.
-Bulimics Nicole, Brittany, and Jordan gripe about their parents and squabble while popular athlete and lifeguard Nathan meets with his girlfriend, Carrie.
-Acadia, a close friend of John's, attends a Gay-Straight Alliance meeting.
+An ordinary day at a high school in Portland, Oregon, is shown through the perspective of several students.
+Among them are John, who struggles with dealing with his alcoholic father; Elias, a photography student who is building a portfolio of other students; Michelle, an outcast who struggles with her body issues; Nicole, Brittany, and Jordan, three bulimic teens who gripe about their parents; popular athlete and lifeguard Nathan and his girlfriend, Carrie; and Acadia, a close friend of John's who attends a gay–straight alliance meeting.

-Unknown to anyone, two other students, Alex and Eric, are preparing to carry out a bomb/shooting attack on their school.
-Flashbacks throughout the film show them preparing for the massacre by ordering weapons online and formulating an attack plan.
-The two have a brief sexual encounter in the shower after they both admit that they've never kissed anyone before.
-Their motives for the shooting appear vague; the film provides evidence suggesting bullying, neglect, violent video games, and Nazism.
+Unbeknownst to anyone, two other students, Alex and Eric, are preparing to carry out a mass shooting and bomb attack at their school.
+Their motives are vague and inconclusive, with several scenes showing them being bullied and exposed to violent media.
+Flashbacks throughout the film show them preparing for the massacre by ordering weapons online and formulating an attack plan, which is to detonate bombs in the cafeteria during lunch hour and shoot people as they try to escape.

-On the day of the shooting, the pair make their way to school in Alex's car.
-Alex is armed with a Carbon-15 and a shotgun while Eric has a TEC-9.
-As they enter the school, they encounter John, and Alex tells him to leave.
-Realizing what is about to happen, John tries to warn students and teachers outside not to go into the school, but few people listen.
-He then notices his dad is missing after they arrived earlier and goes looking for him.
+On the day of the shooting, the pair makes their way to school in Alex's car, armed with a rifle, a shotgun, and a pistol.
+John encounters them outside the school and is told by Alex to leave.
+Realizing what is about to happen, John tries to warn students and teachers outside, then goes looking for his father after finding his car still outside the school from when they arrived earlier that morning.